AndrlmMass/AndrlmMass/README.md

 - 👋 Hi, I’m @AndrlmMass
 - 👀 I’m interested in consciousness, machine learning, and psychedelics
-- 🌱 I’m currently learning about deep neural networks and ketamine therapy
+- 🌱 I’m currently learning about deep neural networks, wex extensions and app development
 - 💞️ I’m looking to collaborate on machine learning projects
 - 📫 How to reach me: andreasliemassey@gmail.com